Peach Scones

 Copyright Alyce Morgan, 2022.
 All rights reserved.

-PEELING PEACHES: You can peel peaches with a knife, a vegetable peeler, or one of the soft-fruit peelers (double serrated blade) -- or just dip them in boiling water for about a minute, pull out, cool briefly, and peel easily.
+REALLY WANT TO PEEL PEACHES?
+I rarely do, but...
+You can peel peaches with a knife, a vegetable peeler, or one of the soft-fruit peelers (double serrated blade) -- or just dip them in boiling water for about a minute, pull out, cool briefly, and peel easily.

 TIPS: